Meet Our Staff

 Charlie grew up in Connecticut fishing the salt for stripers and bluefish, as well as some offshore species like bluefin tuna.
 He made the switch to fly fishing after moving out to Colorado in 2014 to attend CSU and is studying to get a degree in Natural Resources Management.
 He instantly fell in love with fly fishing and spent almost every day on the water or in the shop talking to the St. Pete’s crew, trying to improve his skills.
 Nowadays you can find him exploring new waters in Colorado and Wyoming, chasing new species, or stalking the banks around town looking for carp and bass.

 Ryan grew up in Nashville, Tennessee and spent his early years camping, canoeing, and tossing poppers or clousers to smallmouth bass in the local lakes and ponds.
-When he was fourteen, Ryan began chasing trout in the the Appalachian Mountains of eastern Tennessee and North Carolina.
+In high school, Ryan began chasing trout in the the Appalachian Mountains of eastern Tennessee and North Carolina.
 Ever since moving to Fort Collins to pursue a Business degree at CSU, Ryan has developed an obsession for exploring water throughout Colorado and Wyoming.
 His home waters include the Caney Fork, old Hickory Lake, the Elk River, the South Holston, and the Duck River.
-Now his favorites include the Cache la Poudre, the North Platte, Delaney Buttes, and the Laramie Plains Lakes.
+Now his favorites include the Poudre, the North Platte, Delaney Buttes, and the Laramie Plains Lakes.

 Jason started chasing trout as a young child in the Midwest before moving to beautiful Colorado over 20 years ago, Jason has pursued his love for fly fishing all over Colorado and New Mexico.
 He spent 8 years pursuing the elusive trout in the high mountain streams and gold medal waters of southwest Colorado before moving to Fort Collins 5 years ago.
 Jason now finds his home here on the banks of the Poudre River and many other local watersheds.